 It was my 4th trip to Desert National Park (DNP)in Jaisalmer and my friend’s first.
 I had already seen the likes of Great Indian Bustard, King Vulture, Cream Courser and desert fox etc in my previous trips.
-Out of my newly acquired fascination of small cats, I was very keen to see a desert cat on this trip, and had told the guide to specifically take us to areas where the desert cats are found.
+Out of my newly acquired fascination of small cats, I was very keen to see a desert cat (also known as Asiatic Wildcat) on this trip, and had told the guide to specifically take us to areas where the desert cats are found.

 The day we arrived, on evening we saw a family of GIBs, mother and little ones.
 Somehow they got used to our presence and came unusually close than my previous encounters.
 Even with a great sighting of GIB, my mind was still focussed on the Cat, and wanted to spend the next day searching for it.